SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

 \subsection{LUT-Based Per-Block Dialect Selection and Quantization}

-\para{Group-wise Maximum Extraction} A straightforward dialect selection method computes the MSE for each of the 32 dialects over all elements in a block (e.g., 32) and picks the minimum.
-However, across many blocks, this full comparison can be costly.
-Profiling (Fig.~\ref{fig:lut}b) on Open-Sora~2.0 shows that only a small fraction of elements have large magnitude, yet they disproportionately contribute to MAC results.
-To balance accuracy and compute overhead, we therefore add an option to restrict MSE evaluation to the top-$k$ largest-magnitude values (e.g., $k=8$).
-However, exact top-$k$ requires sorting overhead, so we approximate it by partitioning each block into $k$ groups (with configurable \emph{num\_groups}) and taking the maximum from each group (Fig.~\ref{fig:lut}c).
-This is efficient because top-1 selection avoids sorting and can be computed in parallel across groups.
+\para{Group-wise Maximum Extraction} A straightforward dialect selection method computes the MSE for each of the 32 dialects across all block elements (e.g., 32-element) and picks the minimum.
+However, this full comparison is costly across numerous blocks.
+Profiling (Fig.~\ref{fig:lut}b) on Open-Sora~2.0 shows that only a small fraction of elements have large magnitudes, yet they disproportionately contribute to MAC outputs.
+To balance accuracy and compute overhead, we restrict MSE evaluation to the top-$k$ largest-magnitude values (e.g., $k=8$).
+Since exact top-$k$ requires sorting, we instead approximate by partitioning each block into $k$ groups (\emph{num\_groups $=k$}) and taking the maximum from each group (Fig.~\ref{fig:lut}c), enabling parallel group-wise computation.

-\para{LUT-Based MSE Approximation} Even with group-wise maximum extraction, evaluating MSE remains compute-intensive.
-Our dialects span diverse block-value distributions, so quantization is not a simple shift-and-round operation as in standard 4-bit formats (e.g., INT4, FP4).
+\para{LUT-Based Quantization Error Approximation} Even with group-wise maximum extraction, evaluating quantization MSE remains compute-intensive.
+This is because our dialects span diverse distributions, so quantization cannot be reduced to a simple shift-and-round operation as in standard 4-bit formats (e.g., INT4, FP4).
 Instead, for each dialect we must (i) find the nearest representable value and (ii) accumulate its deviation from the input.
-To make this efficient at large formatbook sizes, we introduce two lookup tables per dialect, \texttt{Qvalue} and \texttt{Qerror} (Fig.~\ref{fig:lut}c): \texttt{Qvalue} returns the 3-bit index corresponding to the quantized value of the input, while \texttt{Qerror} returns an approximate quantization error.
+To make this efficient for a large formatbook, we introduce two lookup tables per dialect, \texttt{Qvalue} and \texttt{Qerror} (Fig.~\ref{fig:lut}c): \texttt{Qvalue} returns the 3-bit index of the nearest representable value, while \texttt{Qerror} provides an approximate quantization error.